kyle-key/HomeLab/README.md

 **Issue**: Suricata logs were not appearing in the Wazuh dashboard despite being forwarded.
 The logs showed `wazuh-analysisd ERROR Too many fields for JSON decoder`.

 **Solution**: The default decoder limit in Wazuh is 256 fields, but Suricata's `eve.json` is verbose.
-I modified the `internal_options.conf` file to increase the limit:
+I modified the `internal_options.conf` file to increase the limit.
 ```bash
 # /var/ossec/etc/internal_options.conf
 analysisd.decoder_order_size=1024  # Changed from 256